Deadlock989/IndustrialRevolution/.github/ISSUE_TEMPLATE/bug-issue-report.md

 ---

 **Describe the bug**
 A clear and concise description of the suspected bug or issue.
+You can add screenshots if you like.

 **To Reproduce**
 Steps to reproduce the behavior.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
+You can attached a saved game zipfile if you like.

+**List other mods installed**
-Add any other context about the problem here.
+If you have any other non-trivial mods installed, please list them here.